Sign up to our mailing list for updates and news from Walter Scott 250 and the Abbotsford Trust.

 Scottish Opera is core funded by The Scottish Government.

-This will be located in our library and at other points in the Club.
-There will be a set of first edition Waverley novels, 10 display boards covering.
-Scott’s life and influence and a range of artefacts.
+The Club are planning an exhibition to celebrate Scott 250 which will be located in our Club library and other areas of the Clubhouse.
+There will be a set of Waverley novels, display boards covering Scott’s life and influence and a range of artefacts on loan from Abbotsford on display for the period of the exhibition.

-A guidebook will be available from September 2021.
+A small guidebook will also be available from September 2021 covering the content of the exhibition.

-This will be hosted by Edinburgh’s New Club.
-We will visit Abbotsford, Dryburgh Abbey (with the tombs of Scott, his son in law and biographer John Gibson Lockhart and Earl Haig’s grave), the gardens at Earl Haig’s Tower home and Scott View.
+Club Members are planning a tour to Edinburgh and the Borders which will be hosted by Edinburgh’s The New Club.
+We plan to visit Abbotsford, Dryburgh Abbey (with the tombs of Scott, his son in law and biographer John Gibson Lockhart and Earl Haig’s grave), the gardens at Earl Haig’s Tower home and Scott's View.

-Our speaker is Professor Alison Lumsden, University of Aberdeen, Co-director of the Sir Walter Scott Research.
-Centre, Honorary Librarian at Abbotsford and past President of the Sir Walter Scott Club of Edinburgh.
+As part of our tour we will be hosting a dinner at The New Club where our speaker will be Professor Alison Lumsden, University of Aberdeen, Co-director of the Sir Walter Scott Research Centre, Honorary Librarian at Abbotsford and Past President of the Edinburgh Sir Walter Scott Club.

 Closing Dinner September 2022

-Our valedictory address will be delivered by Professor, Sir Tom Devine, Sir William Fraser Emeritus Professor of Scottish History and Paleography at the University of Edinburgh, and.
-President of the Sir Walter Scott.
-Club of Edinburgh.
+Our valedictory address will be delivered by Professor, Sir Tom Devine, Sir William Fraser Emeritus Professor of Scottish History and Paleography at the University of Edinburgh, and President of the Edinburgh Sir Walter Scott Club.

 Advancing understanding of the lives, artistic legacies and Scottish connections of composer Edvard Grieg and his wife, singer Nina Grieg.
 Our mission is to inform and inspire.